JohnSnowLabs/spark-nlp/docs/_posts/dcecchini/2021-01-14-sentiment_jager_use_th.md

 ## Description

-Analise sentiment in reviews by classifying them as `positive` and `negative`.
+Analyze sentiment in reviews by classifying them as `positive` and `negative`.
 When the sentiment probability is below a customizable threshold (default to `0.6`)  then resulting document will be labeled as `neutral`.
 This model is trained using the multilingual `UniversalSentenceEncoder` sentence embeddings, and uses DL approach to classify the sentiments.

 ## Predicted Entities